block/.github/CONTRIBUTING.md

    * Fill out the pull request template if provided
    * Link to any related issues
    * Provide a clear description of your changes
    * To accept your pull request, we may need you to submit CLA/DCO.
 If you have signed the CLA for another Block project, you can skip this.
 You only need to do it once.
 If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.
+     * Projects using the Apache license must have a [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) sign-off on   all commits.
+This is a statement indicating that you are allowed to make the contribution and that the project has the right to distribute it under its license.
+When you are ready to commit, use the `--signoff` flag to attach the sign-off to your commit: `git commit --signoff ...`
 3. **Pull Request Guidelines**
    * Keep PRs focused and reasonable in size \- generally as small as possible to fulfill one atomic feature, task, or bug fix
    * Include screenshots or examples for UI changes